SeanKilleen/seankilleen.github.io/_posts/2018-12-28-my-tenets-of-operational-support.markdown

 #### The Original Request

 Whatever the incoming request is, in its original format.
-This is helpful sometimes to see how far away from the original report the issue ends up being. (that can be something to improve).
+This is helpful sometimes to see how far away from the original report the issue ends up being (which can be something to improve).

 #### The Symptoms

-Current symptoms end uses are experiencing.
+Current symptoms end users are experiencing.

 #### Scope (optional)